MattMckenzy/DimensionalControl/README.md

 # Dimensional Control

 <img src="logo.png" align="left" height="80" />
-Dimensional Control is a lightweight Minecraft NeoForge mod for **Minecraft 1.21.1** that allows you to **control where resources can spawn** based on dimension-based rules.
-This mod was derived from **DimStructRestrict**, a mod by **Troy Cook (@cookta2012)**.
+Dimensional Control is a lightweight Minecraft NeoForge mod for <b>Minecraft 1.21.1</b> that allows you to <b>control where resources can spawn</b> based on dimension-based rules.
+This mod was derived from <b>DimStructRestrict</b>, a mod by <b>Troy Cook (@cookta2012)</b>.
 This mod provides fine-grained control over world generation and spawning behavior — especially useful for modpack developers and world designers.

 ---